Documentation Index

 - You can override the default for specific columns with the

-- Precedence: column destination > global config > Pixeltable’s
+input_media_destandoutput_media_dest - Precedence: column destination > global config > Pixeltable’s default local storage

 - Use

-.fileurl to get URLs for your stored files
+.fileurlto get URLs for your stored files - Use

 See also